-What: We will soon make text messaging available to patrons.
-This means that they can receive a text for holds to be picked up, items due soon, automatically renewed or overdue.
+What: Text messaging notifications mean that patrons can receive a text for holds to be picked up, items due soon, automatically renewed, or overdue.

 Only patrons should opt in!

-- They must agree to the Terms and Conditions in the process, as there may be charges depending on their agreement with their carrier.
+Patrons must agree to the Terms and Conditions in the process, as there may be SMS charges depending on their agreement with their carrier.

-- Staff should NEVER enter or edit a mobile number int the patron record using the new field “w Mobile Phone (text).
+Staff should NEVER enter or edit a mobile number in the patron record using the new field “w Mobile Phone (text).”
 This field should be entered and edited only by the patron.
 Entering a number will not complete the process for the patron.
-They must Opt in in their patron record through Encore.
+They must opt in in their patron record through Encore.

 Staff view & opt out

-In sierra, staff are able to assist the patron with “opting out” from Sierra.
-You can also use this feature to check the status of participation in Tex Messages.
+In Sierra, staff are able to assist the patron with “opting out” of text notices.
+You can also use this feature to check the status of participation in Text Messages.
 You will need the mobile number to look up the option.

 - Enter the mobile number.
 Any punctuation that you type will be ignored.